Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-GetAttributeSpawnIndex.md

 Menu Path : **Operator > Attribute > Get Attribute: spawnIndex**

 The **Get Attribute: spawnIndex** returns the spawnIndex, which is a [standard attribute](Reference-Attributes.md), of a simulated element depending on [Location](Attributes.md#attribute-locations).
-This Operator outputs the order ID of the simulated element when it spawned.
+This Operator outputs the index of the particle when it spawned.

 [!include[](Snippets/Operator-GetAttributeOperatorSettings.md)]